 In addition, case studies for the software show that businesses are able to build NetSuite into their operational models, for example, with the integration of MRP for a manufacturing business.
 The billing and financial features are often useful as companies grow, and the flexibility helps companies to utilize the power of NetSuite from many various vantage points, and in diverse situations.

 One of the obvious value propositions for Salesforce is the chance to use CRM software from a company with an established reputation for enterprise resource planning tools.
-However, that’s not the only reason that firms choose to choose Salesforce for customer relationship management.
+However, that’s not the only reason that firms choose Salesforce for customer relationship management.

 In terms of delivery, Salesforce operates a full cloud platform that provides flexibility for customer data.
 Full cloud functionality is important in today’s business world, as it’s much easier to scale and utilize from the field than conventional models.
 It’s not surprising that scalability is high on the list of what satisfied customers mention when they talk about Salesforce utilization.